ansible/ansible/docs/docsite/rst/scenario_guides/guide_docker.rst

     docker_api connection plugin
         The :ref:`community.docker.docker_api connection plugin <ansible_collections.community.docker.docker_api_connection>` allows to connect to Docker containers and execute modules in them by talking directly to the Docker Daemon.

-    docker inventory plugin
+    docker_containers inventory plugin
-        The :ref:`community.docker.docker inventory plugin <ansible_collections.community.docker.docker_inventory>` allows to dynamically add Docker containers from a Docker Daemon to Ansible's inventory.
+        The :ref:`community.docker.docker_containers inventory plugin <ansible_collections.community.docker.docker_containers_inventory>` allows to dynamically add Docker containers from a Docker Daemon to Ansible's inventory.
 See :ref:`dynamic_inventory` for details on dynamic inventories.

         There is also a `docker inventory script <https://github.com/ansible-collections/community.general/blob/main/scripts/inventory/docker.py>`_.
 It is considered deprecated, please use the inventory plugin instead.
 The inventory plugin has several compatibility options.
-If you need to collect docker containers from multiple Docker Daemons, you need to add every Docker Dameon as an individual inventory source.
+If you need to collect Docker containers from multiple Docker Daemons, you need to add every Docker Dameon as an individual inventory source.

     docker_host_info module
         The :ref:`community.docker.docker_host_info module <ansible_collections.community.docker.docker_host_info_module>` allows to retrieve information on a Docker Daemon, like all containers, images, volumes, networks and so on.